 We’re eager to work with you and find the creative solution to elevate your next project.
 Check out our work and see why clients large and small have trusted Videobred for more than 40 years with their creative services needs.

-Formerly the home of furniture craftsmen, Vidobred’s 150-year-old building often is praised by clients clients for its feng shui serenity – but some believe it’s haunted.
+Formerly the home of furniture craftsmen, Vidobred’s 150-year-old building often is praised by clients for its feng shui serenity – however, some believe it’s haunted.

 Secretariat Wins Again

 Long disputed because of a timing error, in 2012 Videobred’s team helped provide irrefutable proof that Secretariat set the Preakness Record during Big Red’s triple crown run in 1973.